Separating Pigments: Lab Experiment

 - The solvent front is the highest point that the solvent reaches as it moves up the paper.

-Chalk chromatography is a simple yet powerful experiment that reveals the hidden beauty of nature’s colors.
+- Chalk chromatography is a simple yet powerful experiment that reveals the hidden beauty of nature’s colors.
 Whether you’re a student, teacher, or science enthusiast, this lab activity offers a fun and educational way to explore the chemistry of pigments.
-So, grab some chalk, gather your materials, and start uncovering the rainbow of colors hidden in everyday plants and dyes!
+So grab some chalk, gather your materials, and start uncovering the rainbow of colors hidden in everyday plants and dyes!

 Share Your Results: Take photos of your chromatograms and share them online to inspire others.
 Science is all about discovery, so let’s celebrate the colors of the world together! 🎨

-What is the chromatography of chalk?
+What is the chalk chromatography?

-What is the method of chalk?
+What is the method of chalk Chromatography?

-Solvent (rubbing alcohol, acetone, or a mix of petroleum ether and acetone)
+Solvent: Rubbing alcohol, acetone, or a mix of petroleum ether and acetone.

-What are 4 types of chromatography?
+What are the 4 types of chromatography?

 1. Paper Chromatography